SNPs and Alleles

 See the SelfDecode Glossary for more genetics terms and definitions.

 Rather than looking at individual SNPs in isolation, SelfDecode often combines the effects of many SNPs together to generate more meaningful insights.
-This approach helps account for the fact that most traits and conditions are influenced by multiple genes acting together, not a single genetic variant.
+This accounts for the fact that most traits and conditions are influenced by multiple genes acting together, not a single genetic variant.

-These genetic insights are then paired with actionable lifestyle, nutrition, and supplement recommendations, helping you understand not just what your genetics suggest, but how you can work with them.
+We then pair these genetic insights with actionable lifestyle, nutrition, and supplement recommendations, so you understand not just what your genetics suggest, but how you can work with them.

-It’s important to remember that genetics represent predispositions—not destinies.
+Remember that genetics represents predispositions—not destinies.
 Environment, lifestyle, and other factors play a major role in how your genes are expressed.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.